A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events

 \subsection{Propagation velocity}

 Given that propagation velocity is a common observable of subglacial floods, it is important to understand the controls on propagation velocity in our model, and to examine the model's ability to propagate blisters at realistic velocities.
-Our two reference cases of blister propagation have front velocities of approximately $0.1~\text{m}~\text{s}^{-1}$ (\figref{fig:wintertime_drainage}, \figref{fig:summertime_drainage}).
-However, velocity waves caused by rapid lake drainage events can propagate with a speed up to $1.0~\text{m}~\text{s}^{-1}$ \citeg{bjornsson2003Subglacial}. \citeA{stevens2022Tidewaterglacier} summarised a range of flood propagation speeds following, not only lake drainages, but also other types of subglacial floods such as jökulhlaups and precipitation events; they found that the propagation velocity can vary widely, from $10^{-2}~\text{m}~\text{s}^{-1}$ to $1.0~\text{m}~\text{s}^{-1}$, depending on the flood type and the local subglacial drainage system.
+Our two reference cases of blister propagation have front velocities of approximately $0.1~\text{m}~\text{s}^{-1}$ (\figref{fig:wintertime_drainage} \& \ref{fig:summertime_drainage}).
+However, velocity waves caused by rapid lake drainage events can propagate at speeds up to $1.0~\text{m}~\text{s}^{-1}$ \citeg{bjornsson2003Subglacial}. \citeA{stevens2022Tidewaterglacier} summarised a range of flood propagation speeds following, not only lake drainages, but also other types of subglacial floods such as jökulhlaups and precipitation events; they found that the propagation velocity can vary widely, from $10^{-2}~\text{m}~\text{s}^{-1}$ to $1.0~\text{m}~\text{s}^{-1}$, depending on the flood type and the local subglacial drainage system.

 Here we explore how the propagation velocity in our model depends on the effective viscosity $\mu_{\text{eff}}$ and the lake drainage volume $V_l$ under the assumption of negligible leakage (i.e., $\kappa=0$). (\secref{sec:regional_study} later considers the effects of leakage on propagation in a realistic setting.)
-The effective viscosity $\mu_{\text{eff}}$ accounts for turbulence, ice-bed toughness and other characteristics of the ice-bed interface that contribute to energy loss during propagation.
-Effective viscosity can have a more complex formulation \cite{zimmerman2004non,sommers2018SHAKTI,hill2024Improved}, but here we treat the parameter as a constant for simplicity.
 We define the front as the downstream end of the blister where the blister thickness exceeds a threshold of $10^{-2}~\text{m}$.
 The propagation velocity $\bar{v}$ is then defined as the average speed of the downstream ($x$-direction) front during the propagation.